Mac Miller’s Funeral To Be Held In Pittsburgh

 According to TMZ, investigators say that they are of the belief that Miller’s home had been swept clean to remove any evidence, but can’t understand how Miller would have the foresight to remove any type of pill bottles, illegal drugs, or drug paraphernalia from his home just for the potential chance that he would die.
 Police are also aware that people were in Miller’s home both on Thursday night and Friday when a friend who has not been revealed discovered him and made the 911 call.
 According to witness interviews so far, no one had seen Miller alive after they left his home on Thursday night.

-Miller’s death certificate currently has his cause of death listed as “deferred”.
+Miller’s death certificate currently has his cause of death listed as “deferred.”
 The purpose of a deferred cause of death is to allow the family to retrieve the body and move forward with funeral service instead of having to suffer through the delay of waiting for test results.

 Mac Miller's Body Heading Back to Pittsburgh for Funeral https://t.co/xRYZyy1YF1